Clay's Ark: Reception

 Kirkus Reviews praised the novel's "strong, supple narrative with tense action."

 Brian Stableford argues that the novel and other of her works such as Fledgling hover between parasitism and mutualistic symbiosis since the aliens may confer powers, but at a price.

+Proposed film adaptation

+On December 2, 2010, Aron Warner was producing the feature film adaptation of the novel with Craig Fernandez writing the screenplay.